-Undergraduate Clinic EIU’s undergraduate program is unique in that undergraduate students shadow and co-treat a client in EIU’s Clinic.
-Additionally, students who take courses in CDS at EIU over 2 ½, 3, or 4 years treat a client in EIU’s clinic for a full semester as the primary clinician.
-This is an opportunity for undergraduate students to have an extended experience providing speech pathology services with the one-to-one mentoring of a faculty clinical supervisor.
-Being an undergraduate clinician helps students solidify their knowledge of what it is like to be a speech pathologist prior to going on to graduate school.
-Students are also able to have letters from their faculty clinical supervisors about their clinical aptitude and likely success in this area for graduate school applications.
+Undergraduate Clinic In Illinois, EIU is the ONLY public university to give all undergraduate students (who are in the major for more than two years) a client to treat.
+You will shadow another clinician and help in the therapy room for one semester, then you will have your own client for one semester.
+Two or three private universities in Illinois also provide undergraduate clinical experience, but the tuition is 3 to 5 times more expensive than EIU.
+Undergraduate clinical experience in speech pathology or audiology is an important opportunity for undergraduate students to have extended experiences providing services with one-to-one mentoring of a faculty clinical instructor.
+Being an undergraduate clinician helps students solidify their knowledge of what it is like to be a speech pathologist or audiologist prior to graduate school.
+Students are also able to have letters from their faculty clinical instructors about their clinical skills and aptitude for graduate school applications.

 Many other undergraduate programs in Communication Disorders and Sciences have removed course work about how to evaluate and treat speech, language, and hearing disorders from the undergraduate curriculum.
 Although a graduate degree is required to work as a speech-language pathologist or audiologist, faculty at EIU believe that exposing undergraduate students to applied case-based classes about how to evaluate and treat individuals with communication disorders is important.
 Undergraduate students at EIU have courses such as how to Evaluate and Diagnosis Communication Disorders, Assessment and Treatment of Articulation and Phonology Disorders, Assessment and Treatment of Child Language Disorders, Clinical Techniques applicable to a variety of disorders, Aural Rehabilitation with the Hearing Impaired, and Augmentative and Alternative Communication techniques for individuals with limited ability to speak.
 These are in addition to a case-based capstone course and clinical practicum at the undergraduate level.
 Students are guaranteed to have seats available in all CDS courses.